Psychological studies have shown that music can subtly influence mood and behavior in several groups, from shoppers to people in waiting rooms.

 The transmission of all this brain activity occurs in less than a second, starting with the first impact of sound vibrations on your eardrum.
 Changes to brain chemistry and body rhythm will, of course, impact how you feel, perceive the world, understand yourself, and how your body responds to additional stimuli.

 - Immune function: A meta-analysis of 400 cases found that music lowers stress and boosts the immune response.
-This can reduce the risk of infection in a hospital setting, improve outcomes for immune-compromised patients, and ease stress regarding specific infections.
+This can reduce the risk of infection in a hospital setting, improve outcomes for immune-compromised patients, and ease stress.

 Using Music to Heal